Class of 2018

 Maleek Montgomery, Tapu Lab

 Graduating from Savannah State University, Maleek received a Bachelor’s of Science in Chemistry with an American Chemical Society Certification.
 His research interest is in organic chemistry due to the fact that this discipline gives a vast view of many physical and chemical features in our world today.
-His future hopes are to synthesize target compounds by chemical synthesis that will combat health epidemics.
+His future hopes are to synthesize target compounds that will combat health epidemics.
 He is currently working under Dr. Daniela Tapu on the synthesis of new tri-metallic complexes from bridging multitopic anionic N-heterocyclic carbenes.

-Mareena Whisby, Griffin Lab
+Mareena Whisby-Pitts, Griffin Lab

 Project: Novel Applications of Biolayer Interferometry

 Mareena is a KSU alumna, originally hailing from Macon, Georgia.
 Interested in all things microbiological, she began her masters work examining interactions between bacteriophage Sf6 and its receptor Shigella flexneri OmpA.
-After wrapping that up along with a few side projects, she is spending her second year working on aspects of molecular pathogenesis in Pseudomonas aeruginosa.
+After wrapping that up along with a few side projects, she is spending her second year working on aspects of DNA-protein interactions in Pseudomonas aeruginosa.
 She has developed experise in optical biosensing, particularly biolayer interferometry, piloting the first immobilization of whole phage on probes for analysis.

 Project: Delivery of Akirin fragments as inhibitors of chromatin remodeling in cancer cells